 I’m going to move forward one goal from last week.
 I spent so much time organizing and cleaning things out, that I didn’t get to actually completing my goal.

 Goal 1 – (This is the one I’m moving forward.)
 Update my own binder with my own products.
 LOL!
-I need to update the printables I’m using myself from A Quiet Simple Life Planner & Guidebook and revisit The Simple Life Library.
+I need to update the printables I’m using myself from A Quiet Simple Life Planner & Guidebook.
 Every year life changes and I need to revisit these topics just as much as anyone else.

 Goal 2 – Finish organizing our homeschool paperwork from preschool through grade seven.
 I started working on this a couple of weeks ago and then set it aside because I was tired of working on it.
 I have been keeping things in acid-free sleeves in three ring binders which I wrote about in Organizing Homeschool Paper in Binders.
 This worked very well during elementary school.
 I still highly recommend it.
 Now that we’re moving on to eighth grade, I’m starting to keep records differently in order to prepare for needing to keep “official” records for high school.
 So I am pulling apart the binders, further weeding what I’m keeping, and putting the sleeves and other materials into bankers boxes.
 I’m so close to done.
 Another hour and this project will be completed.